vyapp/vy/BOOK.md

 ### Execute selected text in the current context

+Sometimes it is interesting to execute some statements of the python program that is being debugged in some contexts/scope, for such, select the statement text then press <Key-e> in PDB mode.
+The statement text will be sent to the debugger process then will be executed.

 ### Evaluate selected text in the current context

+Sometimes it is useful to evaluate some expressions that appear in the python program that is being debugged, such expressions will be evaluated in the current scope of the debugger process.
+Select the expression text then press <Key-p> in PDB mode.

 ### Inject python code to be executed in the current context

+It is very useful to change the state of variables or even redefinie functions in some scopes when debugging an application, through this key-command it is possible to inject python code to be executed.
+For such, press <Key-r> in PDB mode, it will appear an inputbox where to insert the statement text.

 ### Inject python code to be evaluated in the current context

+In order to inject code to be evaluated in some contexts/scope, press <Key-x> in PDB mode.
+It will open an inputbox where to type the expression text to be evaluated.

 ### Terminate the process

+When the debugging process has finished it is possible to terminate the process by pressing <Key-q> in PDB mode.

 The IRC mode
 ============